Wildhoney/Snapshot.js/README.md

 Unit Testing
 -----------

-Grunt is a prerequisite to run the Jasmine tests, which is installed when you run `npm install`.
+Grunt is a prerequisite to run the Mocha tests, which is installed when you run `npm install`.
 Afterwards all of Snapshot's unit tests can be run with the `grunt test` command from the terminal.

 Angular
 -----------